this-is-tobi/elastic-kibana-docker/README.md

 Note: Change the inputFileName.json for the name of your input file and chose the output file name.
 Change "_index" name for what you are working with and do it again for "_type"

--> Start Elasticsearch and Kibana containers open terminal and go to "/elastic-kibana-docker" and run:
+-> Start Elasticsearch and Kibana containers
+open terminal, go to "/elastic-kibana-docker" and run:

     docker-compose up

--> Add data to the Elasticsearch cluster: open terminal and run:
+-> Add data to the Elasticsearch cluster:
+open terminal and run:

     docker ps